-If there is some long operation and it is a TeamCity-related one (before start or after end of the actual build process), the TeamCity agent and server are to be analyzed (logs and thread dumps).
+If there is some long operation and it is a TeamCity-related one (before the start or after the end of the actual build process), the TeamCity agent and server are to be analyzed (logs and thread dumps).

 If you want to turn to us with the issue, make sure to describe the visible effects, detail the process of investigation and attach the build log, full agent logs and other data collected.